Skip to content

 ...

-However, you will see the second line of printing immediately after the first line because the sleep function in library/syscall/servers.c has not been implemented.
-The goal is to see the second line 5 seconds after the first line when you complete the steps below.
+For now, you will see the second line printed immediately after the first because the sleep function in library/syscall/servers.c has not been implemented.
+You shall see the second line 5 seconds after the first line when you complete the following steps.

 1. Update the struct proc_request and the sleep function mentioned above so that this sleep function sends a PROC_SLEEP message to the GPID_PROCESS process.

-3. Add the proc_sleep function in grass/kernel.c to the grass interface (struct grass in library/egos.h) and initialize it in the grass_entry function of grass/init.c, just like the proc_alloc and proc_free functions.
+3. Add the proc_sleep function in grass/process.c to the grass layer interface (struct grass in library/egos.h), and initialize it in grass/init.c, just like proc_alloc.

 4. Invoke grass->proc_sleep in the PROC_SLEEP case you have just added in step 2.
-Then add a debug printing in the proc_sleep function of grass/kernel.c, so you know that proc_sleep is called by GPID_PROCESS with the correct pid and usec arguments.
+Then add debug printing in the proc_sleep function of grass/process.c, so you know that proc_sleep is called by GPID_PROCESS with the correct pid and usec arguments.

-5. Implement this proc_sleep function which should put process pid into sleep for usec microseconds.
+5. Implement this proc_sleep function, which should put the process identified by pid to sleep for usec microseconds.
 This involves a few modifications to the kernel.

-• Modify such fields for process pid in proc_sleep().
-In addition to argument usec, you also need mtime_get() which returns the clock time in millisecond (on QEMU).
+• Modify these fields for process pid in proc_sleep().
+In addition to argument usec, you need mtime_get(), which returns the clock time in 10^-7 seconds (on QEMU).

-• Modify the for-loop in proc_yield() and schedule a process only if it is not sleeping according to the fields in struct process and the clock time from mtime_get().
+• Modify proc_yield() to schedule a process only if it is not sleeping, using the fields in struct process and the latest clock time from mtime_get().

 Protect the OS memory

-By far, all the code we have seen runs in the so-called machine mode which means that the code can freely access the memory.
-However, user applications should not be able to freely read or write the memory.
-Otherwise, a malicious application can corrupt the memory of the kernel and cause damages.
-On the high-level, we now ask you to do 3 things:
+By far, all the code we have seen runs in the so-called machine mode, which means it can freely access memory.
+However, user applications should not be able to read or write memory freely.
+Otherwise, a malicious application can corrupt the kernel's memory, causing damage.
+At a high level, we now ask you to do 3 things:

-• specify the memory region that code in the user mode is allowed to access
+• Specify the memory regions that code in the user mode is allowed to access.

-• run the code of all user applications in the user mode instead of machine mode
+• Run the code of all user applications in user mode rather than machine mode.

-• terminate a user application if it triggers an exception by trying to read or write a memory address outside of the regions allowed
+• Terminate a user application if it triggers an exception by reading or writing the memory at an address outside of the allowed regions.

 c